Christine Hintze

 About

 Since joining the firm, Ms. Hintze has resolved millions of dollars in settlements for her clients.
-Her success in high-value cases earned her membership in the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
-Notably, she recently obtained a $3,000,000 settlement involving allegations of sexual assault brought by an employee who worked at a major company in New York City.
+Her record of success in high-value sexual assault and discrimination cases earned her membership in the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum, which are honors limited to top trial attorneys who have achieved exceptional results for their clients.

 Ms. Hintze attended Brooklyn Law School, where she served as a member of the Journal of Law and Policy and was honored with the Dennis J. Block Center for International Business Law Fellowship.
 During law school, Ms. Hintze interned before the Honorable Cathy Waldor in the District of New Jersey Federal Court, where she gained valuable insight into motion and trial practice.